Eravipuram Assembly constituency: Members of Legislative Assembly

+Travancore-Cochin

+Kerala

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2016
+2016

-There were 1,70,253 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,70,253 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,53,575 registered voters in the constituency for the 2011 election.